NielsLiisberg/command-for-SQL/README.md

 ## Final thoughts
 What if your procedure was returning a open cursor? or what if you are using a UDTF that returns a table.
 Well I haven't figured that out yet - still room for improvements.
-Nevertheless, what I have solved so far is already extremely useful for simple integration between SQL and CL, and perhaps IBM will take a look at this project and integrate it in releases to come.
+Nevertheless, what I have solved so far is already extremely useful for simple integration between SQL and CL, and perhaps IBM will take a look at this project and integrate it in IBM i releases to come.

 This project is made available under the Apache license for this particular reason.